 Building and managing complex data assembly line requires a new skill set.

-The last time we saw a similar shift was 10 years ago when cloud computing was first developed.
+The last time we saw a comparable shift was back when cloud computing was first developed.
 Running cloud apps required an operational (ie uptime, cost, and performance) mindset coupled with an ability to write code.
 The DevOps role was born out of a need to manage infrastructure as code.
 As a result, engineering teams had to establish new teams and hire new types of employees.
 These employees needed different tools to do their jobs.

-Similarly, a new role has emerged to manage data assembly lines: the data engineer.
+Similarly, a new role has emerged to manage data pipelines: the data engineer.
 Data engineers manage complex data flows by writing code that manipulates data.
 But they are also accountable for the uptime, performance, and cost accounting for the data flows.
-This skillset is a combination of DevOps and data analyst, with a sprinkling of database administrator.
-No wonder they are in high demand!
+This skillset is a combination of DevOps and data analyst, with a sprinkling of a database administrator.
+They also need platform knowledge, such as Amazon Redshift training.

 Building a data assembly line involves:

-Data must be reduced and cleaned so it can be trusted.
-Consider how a customer is identified across the data – is this done by email, name, or some unique ID?
-If I want to combine two data sources, which one of those do I use?
-Duplicate data should be omitted, and data should be validated to ensure it is complete, without any gaps.
+Before anyone can trust data, they have to transform and cleanse it.
+Consider how you identify a customer across the data – is it by email, name, or some unique ID?
+If you want to combine two data sources, which one of those do you use?
+This stage involves data validation, removal of duplication, and handling of null values.

-Data volumes are enormous today because of mobile and IoT.
+Mobile and IoT generate huge volumes of data.
 Running fast queries on huge data volumes requires careful planning, tuning, and configuration of data analytics infrastructure.

 Unliked end-user applications, data apps runs jobs on the data assembly line.
 There are three categories of data apps.

 - Data integration services.
 Vendors who move data from external systems or applications, into your data lake.
 Examples are Informatica, Stitch Data, Fivetran, Alooma, ETLeap.